Visual Modality Prompt for Adapting Vision-Language Object Detectors: Results and Discussion

 \subsection{Ablation Studies}

-\textbf{Ablation of Visual Prompts.} We evaluate different variations of the visual prompt adaptation methods introduced in our paper.
+\textbf{Visual Prompts.} We evaluate different variations of the visual prompt adaptation methods introduced in our paper.
 Specifically, we compare the performance when different input patch sizes are used; for instance, p$_{s} = 30$ refers to a patch size of $30$ pixels.
 In this study, we tested various patch sizes for each of the visual prompt methods and reported the performance in~\tref{tab:ablation_tab}.
-For our ModPrompt, we evaluate it using two different translators with U-Net based backbones- MobileNet (MB)~\citep{howard2017mobilenets} and ResNet (RES)~\citep{he2016deep}.
+We evaluate modprompt using two different translators with U-Net based backbones- MobileNet (MB)~\citep{howard2017mobilenets} and ResNet (RES)~\citep{he2016deep}.
 Empirically, we observe minimal variation in results when increasing the prompt patch size.
-In some cases, a larger prompt can even degrade the performance of the detector on the new modality, as seen with p$_{s} = 200$ on the FLIR and NYU$_{v2}$ datasets.
-A similar trend can be observed with ModPrompt, where sometimes the MB version, with much fewer parameters, can outperform the RES version.
-This finding suggests that a lighter MB translator can be a viable choice over a heavier RES translator, making it more suitable for real-time deployment, with only slight compromises in performance on certain occasions.
+In some cases, a larger prompt could even degrade performance of the detector on the new modality, as seen with p$_{s} = 200$ on NYU$_{v2}$ datasets.
+A similar trend can be observed with ModPrompt, where sometimes the MB version, with far fewer parameters, can outperform the RES version.
+This finding suggests that a lighter MB translator can be a viable choice over a heavier RES translator, making it better suited for real-time performance, with minimal degradation in detection metrics.

-\textbf{Inference-friendly Text-embedding Adaptation with Knowledge Preservation.} \tref{tab:text_residual_study} shows that task residuals~\cite{yu2023task} can be beneficial for improving the majority of the visual prompt strategies while keeping the original knowledge of the detector.
-For the text adaptation setting, we pre-compute the embeddings for the target classes using our language model, and then we perform inference-friend adaptation, avoiding forward/backpropagation through the language model during adaptation.
-During this setting, we also tried making adaptations directly on the embeddings without using additional task residual parameters; in this case, the performance on the final target modality was almost the same as the task residuals.
-However, the zero-shot knowledge of the model was lost, thus we opted to report only the task residuals in the main manuscript.
-These additional results are reported in the supplementary material.
+\textbf{MPDR Knowledge Preservation mechanism.} \tref{tab:text_residual_study} shows that MDPR can be beneficial for improving the majority of the visual prompt strategies while preserving the original knowledge of the detector.
+For the text adaptation setting, we pre-compute the embeddings for the target classes using our language model, avoiding forward/backpropagation on it.
+In this setting, we also tried performing adaptations directly on the embeddings without using MPDR parameters, similar to text/embedding prompt tuning; in this case, the performance on the final target modality was close to MDPR.
+However, the zero-shot knowledge of the model was lost, thus we opted to report only the MDPR in the main manuscript.